Long time Hurst regularity of fractional SDEs and their ergodic means: Proof of the results on the rectangular increments

 \subsection{Proof of Proposition \ref{prop:ub-justfBm-rectangular}}

-We will prove that for any $s \in \R$ and any $H,H'\in \mathcal{H}$, the laws of the following two-dimensional processes coincide:
+We will prove here the joint increment stationarity of $(B_{t}^H,B_{t}^{H'})_{t\geq 0}$, i.e. the relation \eqref{eq:laws}.
 Provided this equality holds, we get $\mathbb{E}\big( \Box_{(t,H)}^{(t',H')} \fBm \big)^2 = \EE \big(B^{H'}_{t'-t} - B^H_{t'-t} \big)^2$, so Proposition \ref{prop:ub-justfBm} then gives the desired result.
 Hence it remains to prove \eqref{eq:laws}.
 The processes on both side of \eqref{eq:laws} are centred Gaussian.
 Thus it suffices to prove that they have the same covariance matrix.
 The equality of the diagonal entries corresponds to a well-known property of the fBm.
 Hence we focus on the extra-diagonal entries.
 In view of \eqref{eq:fBm}, we get

 Apply the change of variables $v=u-s$ to get

 which proves that the covariances of the Gaussian processes involved in \eqref{eq:laws} are equal.